SocialGouv/kontinuous/docs/faq.md

         more_set_headers "X-XSS-Protection: 1; mode=block";
 ```

-## Add additionnal build-args on some environment
+## Add additionnal docker build-args on some environment

 For example in `.kontinuous/env/prod/values.yaml` :